Australian Share Market

 Comparison Chart

-The chart at right shows these bull markets superimposed, on top of each other.
+The chart at right shows these bull markets superimposed.
 This puts the timescale and percentage change into perspective.

 Each line on the chart starts at "Week zero" and "0%".
 The chart shows how each bull market developed over time, with the price rising week by week.